 How to stay well in the heat

-You are less likely to notice if you feel hot or thirsty and it can take longer to cool down as you get older, so it’s important to take care and watch out for the symptoms of heat-related illness, especially in a heatwave.
+You’re less likely to notice if you feel hot or thirsty and it can take longer to cool down as you get older.
+It’s important to take care and watch out for the symptoms of heat-related illness, especially in a heatwave.

-Temperatures can sometimes get very high and it can become dangerously hot.
-The Met Office has a warning system if a heatwave is likely and it's important to be prepared.
+Heatwaves can happen suddenly and it can sometimes become dangerously hot.
+It’s a good idea to be prepared.
+The Met Office has a warning system if a heatwave is likely.

-Make sure you drink enough, even if you’re not thirsty, to replace fluids lost through sweating.
+You can become dehydrated before you feel thirsty.
+Make sure you drink enough to replace fluids lost through sweating.
 Aim to drink about eight glasses of water or diluted fruit juice, spread throughout the day and evening – more if it’s very hot.
 It’s also a good idea to:

 - limit the amount of caffeine you drink